-You're at the pet store or scrolling through a webshop, and you see three harnesses that all look good.
+You're in the pet store or scrolling through an online shop, and you see three harnesses that all look good.
 Same shape, different materials.
 Neoprene, mesh, nylon.
-You don't immediately know the difference, and the product description doesn't really help either.
-Yet, that choice matters a lot, especially if your dog wears the harness daily.
+You don't immediately know the difference, and the product description doesn't really help.
+Yet, that choice makes a big difference, especially if your dog wears the harness daily.

-Below, I'll explain what each material does, what it doesn't do, and for which dog it works best.
+Below, I'll explain what each material does, what it doesn't do, and which dog it works best for.

 Neoprene: soft, flexible, and skin-friendly